 Focus on the process, while only being worried about the trend of the results.
 At the beginning, you’ll have to put in a long slog with nothing at all.
 This is the golfer who goes to the tee box swings 6 times and hits 1 ball.
 There is nearly no result to judge.

 Then your skill increases.
 You start to get a measurable result.
-You hit the ball every time, but it goes all of the place.
+You hit the ball every time, but it goes all over the place.
 At least, you’re now judging the result of your distance.

 Then after more practice, the ball consistently travels to the left.
 You’re able to see trends from the amount of consistency you have in your process, so now you can tweak the process.
 So, you can work on hitting the ball straight in front of you.